Once upon a time, lighting was about function and utilitarian necessity. But light fixtures today are about drama.

 Marset, Ringo Collection

 The Ringo Collection by Joan Gaspar consists of a large pendant or ceiling lamp that accentuates material rather than form, the Spanish brand says.
-Essentially, it’s a basic geometric shape in volume but its material resembles a block of ice, at the same time both solid and weightless.
-Gaspar used transparent polycarbonate to create optical reflections, giving the impression of an organic design made out of glass.
-It comes in a ceiling version (with a fixed pole or built-in) and a pendant version, in two sizes, 27.6 inches and 35.4 inches, and in four finishes: green, rosé, smoke and dark smoke.
+It is essentially a basic geometric shape in volume, yet its material resembles a block of ice that is at once solid and weightless.
+Gaspar used transparent polycarbonate to create optical reflections, giving the impression of an organic design made of glass.
+It comes in a ceiling version (with a fixed pole or built-in) and a pendant version in two sizes: 27.6 inches and 35.4 inches, and in four finishes: green, rose, smoke and dark smoke.

 Niche Modern, The Brava Collection